 Religion & Worldviews Home Educators’ Fund

-Are you home educating in the West Midlands region?
+Are you home educating in Northamptonshire, Leicestershire or the West Midlands region?

 What do we mean by religion and worldviews education?

-Here is a video that you can watch with your children to learn more about religion and worldviews approach:
+Here is a video that you can watch as a family to learn more about religion and worldviews approach:

 Nobody Stands Nowhere

-✔ I live in one of the following areas: Birmingham, Solihull and Black Country, Herefordshire, Shropshire, Staffordshire and Stoke on Trent, Telford and Wrekin, Coventry and Warwickshire, or Worcestershire.
+✔️ I live in one of the following areas: Birmingham, Solihull and Black Country, Herefordshire, Shropshire, Staffordshire and Stoke on Trent, Telford and Wrekin, Coventry and Warwickshire, Worcestershire, Northamptonshire or Leicestershire.

 Our community panel will be looking for projects that include some or all of the following criteria when deciding which projects to fund: Relevance, Creativity, Impact, Collaboration.